The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 All the governments of the major industrialized nations take the automotive industry very seriously.
 It may not be the most important industry, but it is very important.
 Mobility is strategic.

-With the Inflation Reduction Act and the Chips Act, the US government has more favorable conditions for establishing the supply chain in North America.
-In this way, the USA is trying to become less dependent on Chinese dominance in electric vehicles.
+With the Inflation Reduction Act and the Chips Act, the US government has more favorable conditions for locating the supply chain in North America.
+In this way, the US is trying to become less dependent on Chinese dominance in electric vehicles.

 China has already established dominance in the entire supply chain for electric vehicles.
-From raw materials, research and development to cell production, production capacities for electric vehicles, charging infrastructure, generation of renewable energies and battery recycling, China is systematically building global dominance and is not letting market fluctuations slow it down.
+From raw materials to research and development for cell production, production capacities for electric vehicles, charging infrastructure, generation of renewable energies and battery recycling, China is systematically building up global dominance and is not letting market fluctuations slow it down.

-According to de Meo, the EU, on the other hand, burdens industry with seven new laws every year, tying up up to 25% of research and development capacities.
-This is missing for the five other challenges in Europe that affect us all:
+According to de Meo, the EU, on the other hand, burdens the industry with seven new laws every year, tying up up to 25% of research and development capacities.
+This is lacking in the five other challenges in Europe that affect us all:

 The current generation has brought us this far.
 A lot is changing now.
 The world of 2030 will look very different from the world we have known until then.
 We need new skills and new approaches to meet these challenges.